 - The Battle Royale movie is generally considered as good as or better a work than the novel it's based on, by removing most of the more ludicrous political justifications for why a school class would have to fight each other on a deserted island, giving the Big Bad a more sympathetic relationship to the class, and generally attempting to focus on fewer characters.
 The Manga on the other hand is condensed Rule of Cool, to the point where it almost parodies itself.
 On the other hand, they also cut out the backstories and development for several characters, glazed over their deaths, and completely changed some of the characters.
 No longer is Kiriyama a classmate without emotions who chooses to play to win — he's just some random guy who volunteered for fun.
 Same with Kawada; no longer a classmate, but a stranger who got pulled back in.

-- Most of the Transformers cartoons have Hammer Space to explain the Transformers gaining or losing mass between forms.
+- Most of the cartoons have Hammer Space to explain the Transformers gaining or losing mass between forms.
 For the 2007 movie, director Michael Bay insisted upon avoiding this, which lead to changes such as Optimus Prime being a Peterbilt rather than a cab-over-engine tractor-trailer, which would have given him a much smaller robot form, as well as not using the magically-appearing/disappearing trailer (which has also been picked up in Transformers Animated).
 The third film gave Optimus a trailer, however it doesn't disappear when he transforms, and also transforms into his field armory.
 The fourth film re-introduces the cab-over-engine tractor-trailer form of Optimus.

 - The comet protoforms (taken from Beast Wars) work on a Fridge Logic they had with the Transformer spaceships, which is why would robots who can transform into vehicles need a spaceship?
 The comet protoforms keep the action focused on Earth, and while the Expanded Universe and Revenge Of The Fallen introduces the Transformer spaceships, they continue to downplay their role to focus on the planet-bound story.